 Here is a list of the PV system basics:

 PV panels, which cost anywhere from $2.40 per watt to over $5 per watt, are the single biggest expense of a PV system.
 Their placement and mounting affect your system performance more than any other facet of the job.
-The cost of your Solar System doesn’t always equate to saings
+The cost of your solar panels in Peoria, Phoenix, or any other city in the Valley, doesn’t always equate to savings.

 Mounting your PV panels is of critical importance.
-Since Solar is among the biggest investments you can make for your house and is something that will be on your home in excess of 25 years you want to ensure that the proper mounting brackets are properly placed on your tile or shingle roof to prevent future damages.
+Since solar is among one of the biggest investments you can make for your house and is something that will be on your home in excess of 25 years, you want to ensure that the appropriate mounting brackets are properly placed on your tile or shingle roof to prevent future damages.
 All penetrations on your roof should be properly flashed and sealed according to manufacturer specifications.
-Tile roofs which are very common and customers ask how we penetrate the roof and we ensure that we do not drill through roof tiles but simply use L brackets that safely go underneath the tile and is flashed so you are worry free of cracks or damages that will cause future damages.
+Tile roofs are very common and customers ask how we penetrate the roof; we ensure that we do not drill through roof tiles but simply use L brackets that safely go underneath the tile and are flashed, so you can be worry-free of cracks that could cause problems in the future.

-This is the most important part of your Solar Systems design and reliability for the next 25 plus years.
-Typically in the past most Solar Systems are designed with a Central or (String Inverter), Central inverters are becoming obsolete even though most solar companies are still offering Central inverters only for personal profit gains.
-The best and most efficient inverters are Micro inverters or AC inverters that are attached to each individual panel and converters the DC power into AC power directly from the commercial Solar panel to your home.
-The reason Micro inverters are best by design is because the efficiency and warranties that come with it alongside lower voltage DC power that is on your Roof.
-Micro inverters come with a 25 year Parts and Labor warranty and also eliminates shading issues that may occur with other Central Inverters.
-Micro Inverters do not require monthly cleaning of the solar panels.
-Central inverters typically last as little as 5 – 10 years with only a parts warranty and if you live in hotter climates they will last even less due to the elements.
-When you are making the leap to choose the right product that is going to be on the home for over two decades with the peace of mind of never having to repair and pay high costly fees that eliminate your return on investments.
+This is the most important part of your solar system design and reliability for the next 25 plus years.
+Typically, in the past most solar systems were designed with a central, or string, inverter.
+Central inverters are becoming obsolete, even though most providers of residential or commercial solar in Peoria and around the valley are still offering them for personal profit.
+The best and most efficient inverters are micro inverters or AC inverters that are attached to each individual panel and convert the DC power into AC power directly from the commercial solar panel to your home.
+The reason micro inverters are best by design is because of the efficiency and warranties that come with them, alongside lower voltage DC power on your roof.
+Micro inverters come with a 25-year parts and labor warranty and also eliminate shading issues that may occur with other Central Inverters.
+Micro inverters do not require monthly cleaning of the solar panels.
+Central inverters typically last as little as five to 10 years with only a parts warranty and if you live in hotter climates, they will last even less time due to the elements.
+When you are making the leap to choose the right product that is going to be on your home for over two decades, you want the peace of mind of never having to pay costly repair fees that diminish your return on investment.